-3.2.
-Environment
+3.2 Environment

 - Dorchester-on-Thames is a village of outstanding character set on slightly higher ground between the open floodplains of the River Thames and its tributary the River Thame.
 Its visible history extends back into the Iron Age and includes the nationally important Dorchester Abbey, founded as a cathedral in 635.
 From medieval times the focus of the settlement has been along the High Street, part of the principal route between Henley and Oxford. - The two Conservation Areas include most of Dorchester and the hamlet of Overy with its rural setting.
-The Abbey is a Grade I listed building, and many other buildings are listed Grade II or Grade II\.
-There are five Scheduled Ancient Monuments, including the Iron Age Dyke Hills, much of the centre of the village (site of the Roman town) and a stretch of farmland.
+The Abbey is a Grade I listed building, and many other buildings are listed Grade II or Grade II.
+There are five Scheduled Ancient Monuments, including the Iron Age Dyke Hills, much of the centre of the village (site of the Roman town) and a stretch of farmland. - The whole parish lies within the Oxford Green Belt. - Oxfordshire's Biodiversity Action Plan aims to protect vulnerable species and habitats listed as UK Biodiversity Action Plan priorities.
+The plan has defined 36 Conservation Target Areas of which no.27 includes all the flood meadows in the parish, the gravel pit lakes and the banks of the River Thame as far as the A4074.
+It also extends south across the parish boundary to the Little Wittenham Special Area of Conservation, the Wittenham Woods Site of Special Scientific Interest, and the Wittenham Clumps hillfort giving exceptional views across Dorchester to the Chilterns and the Oxford Heights. - The underlying geology is Upper Greensand and Gault clay overlain with gravel and alluvium.